aiplanethub/genai-stack/README.md

 ### 🚀 Running the model in terminal with a http server

+Follow these steps to set up and run the Language Model (LLM) Stack using an HTTP server:

-1. Run the LLM model
+#### Step 1: Starting the LLM Model
+Open your terminal and run the following command to start the LLM model using the llmstack package:

     ```bash
     llmstack start --config_file llm_stack_config.json
     ```

+Once started, you will see a response that includes a visual representation of the service's startup progress.
+It will also show the address where the server is running (e.g., http://127.0.0.1:8082).

-2. Now you should see a response like below.
+Now you should see a response like below.

     ```bash
     ██╗     ██╗     ███╗   ███╗    ███████╗████████╗ █████╗  ██████╗██╗  ██╗